 There are a number of options in the surrounding area with many luxury hotels near Stonehenge and also plenty of budget options too.
 We’ve obviously not tried all of these (and one year we stayed in our camper van so needed no option!) but these come highly recommended.
 Some of these options are better if you have your own transport to the stones so do bear in mind how you’re planning to actually get there.

 If you don’t have your own transport then it’s probably best to base yourself in the city of Salisbury which is well connected to London and to the rest of the UK and where there’s plenty of bus options to the stones.
-If you’re looking for top end hotels then I also recommend looking in to Salisbury.
-It’s about a 20 minute drive away or easily accessibly by the tour bus (see how to get there section for details) or local buses to Amesbury.
+If you’re looking for top-end hotels then I also recommend looking into Salisbury.
+It’s about a 20-minute drive away or easily accessible by the tour bus (see how to get there section for details) or local buses to Amesbury.

-There are a number of options in all price ranges in Salisbury and I recommend looking on HotelsCombined (my fave – I use them all the time!) as they can get you the best deal by comparing all the booking sites – you can see them here.
+There are a number of options in all price ranges in Salisbury and I recommend looking on Booking.com (my fave – I use them all the time!) as they often can be booked without a deposit and easily cancelled (risk free!) – you can see them here.

 If you want to stay very close to Stonehenge then the very local hotel called Rollestone Manor is only around 3 miles away and would be a great base to visit there and other areas.

 If you’re looking for cheap hotels and you have a car then I can recommend this Travelodge which is quite near Stonehenge – only around 5 miles away on the Amesbury bypass.
 We stayed there the first time we visited as we were on a budget and it’s a great no frills option.
 They have improved a lot over the years too with most of their rooms being updated and really quite awesome for the price point.
 You can get family rooms too at a good price so I always recommend them as a brand for families looking for a budget hotel.